maybebyte/anthesis/why-self-host.md

 # Benefits and drawbacks of self-hosting

-Last updated: August 19th, 2024
+Last updated: July 3rd, 2025

-As someone that has run many of my own services for a while now, I feel that I can speak to the advantages and disadvantages of self-hosting.
-In my case, the benefits have more than made up for the drawbacks, but I think that the question of whether it's worth it to self-host is something that each person or organization has to answer for themselves.
+As someone who has run many services for a while now, I feel I can speak to the advantages and disadvantages of self-hosting.
+In my case, the benefits have more than made up for the drawbacks.
+However, each person or organization must decide whether self-hosting is worth it for themselves.

-## Table of Contents
+## Table of contents

 <!-- mtoc-start -->